 By the end of the project, adults participating in the programme will have a practical toolkit of self-care strategies, improved time-management skills, and enhanced awareness of burnout prevention.
 These outcomes are expected to contribute to long-lasting behavioural change, enabling individuals to lead healthier, more balanced, and more productive lives.

-For more information visit the Balance Your Life project website.
+For more information, visit the Balance Your Life project website.

-For the latest news follow our project on:
+For the latest news, follow our project on:

-Facebook
+Facebook Instagram YouTube

-This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained there in.
+This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Project Title: AI Navigators: Empowering Teachers for the AI Era